Imageomics/HDR-SMood-Challenge/README.md

 - Scores must be saved to a `score.json` file where the keys detailed in the `Leaderboard` section of the `competition.yaml` are give as the keys for the scores.
 - This full collection of files and folders is zipped as-is to upload the bundle to CodaBench.
 - `run.sh` is a bash script to simulate the scoring process used for the Leaderboard on your local machine.
 This works by first building the docker container, and then running the bash script within the virtual environment.
 The script will
-  -  Create a folder `/ref` for the CSV ground truth file and a folder `/res` for the generated prediction txt file.
   -  Run `ingestion_program/ingestion.py` to get the predictions from your model and output the predictions to the txt file.
-  -  Run `scoring_program/score_combined.py` to evaluate the predictions by comparing to the ground truth.
+  -  Run `scoring_program/score.R` to evaluate the predictions by comparing to the ground truth.
 The final scores are then written to a JSON file.
-- To test with `run.sh`, you should provide your own curated validation dataset (e.g. subsampling from train split) including images and a simulated ground truth file.
+- To test with `run.sh`, you should provide your own curated validation dataset (e.g. subsampling from train split) including images, a CSV metadata file for images, and a simulated ground truth file.